INCF/neuroshapes/src/main/paradox/docs/gettingstarted/download.md

 # Run 'test'
 test

-# Export all the schemas to the dir /tmp/my-schemas using <http://localhost:8080/v0> as base uri
+# Export all the locally defined schemas to the dir /tmp/my-schemas using <http://localhost:8080/v0> as base uri
 exportSchemas http://localhost:8080/v0 /tmp/my-schemas

+# Schemas can be defined in modules that are imported by local modules.
+The collectResources command can be run to collect all schemas and contexts defined in this project classpath

+## Collect schemas
+collectResources http://localhost:8080/v1 /tmp/my-schemas schemas

+## Collect everything defined
+collectResources http://localhost:8080/v1 /tmp/my-schemas all

 ```